robgibbons/unchained/README.md

 Express...
 Unchained
 =========

-As wonderful as the [Express](https://github.com/visionmedia/express) framework already is, many people have voiced concern that it lacks enough structure, especially compared to popular web frameworks like Django.
-While it's fairly easy to establish a more maintainable project structure, it's may not always be obvious how to get there.

-Unchained is a [Node.js](https://github.com/joyent/node) module which abstracts the underlying Express framework, providing a clear MVC structure for your Node.js projects.
-Unchained breaks everything into pieces, and maps it all to Express for you.
-Unchained aims to provide a simple layer of abstraction above Express, and is fully compatible with existing Express modules and middleware.
+Unchained is a [Node.js](https://github.com/joyent/node) module which abstracts the underlying [Express](https://github.com/visionmedia/express) framework, encouraging a clear MVC structure for your Node.js projects.
+Unchained breaks your app into pieces, and maps it all together for you.
+Unchained aims to provide a simple layer of abstraction above Express, and should be fully compatible with most existing modules and middleware.

 ### How's it work?

-Unchained takes care of requiring Express for you, as well as pulling together all of your views, models and middleware.
+Unchained takes care of requiring Express for you, as well as pulling together all of your views, models, routes and middleware.
 To define a view, model, or middleware function, it's as easy as creating a .js file in the appropriate folder.
 Routes are defined declaratively with a simple dictionary (object literal) inside urls.js.
-Template rendering is provided out of the box with [Swig](https://github.com/paularmstrong/swig) ([Django](https://github.com/django/django)-style templates).
-Control all of your Express app's boilerplate settings inside config.js.
+Template rendering is provided out-of-the-box with [Swig](https://github.com/paularmstrong/swig) ([Django](https://github.com/django/django)-style templates).
+Control all of your Express app's familiar settings inside config.js.

+## Getting Started

-A typical project structure starts out with the following:
+A typical project starts out with the following structure:

     /middleware
     /models
-    /node_modules
     /templates
     /views
     app.js
     config.js
     urls.js

-## Getting Started

-Get started by installing ([npm install unchained](https://www.npmjs.org/package/unchained)) and requiring Unchained inside your **app.js**.
+After installing **node** and **npm**, just run **npm install unchained** and require(**unchained**) inside of your **app.js**.
 Pass in the root module and app directory to allow Unchained to require the rest of your modules:

 ```javascript
 // app.js